What to have ready for the Fall semester

 Since you have taken some time to at least start resume updates, it's easy to also update your LinkedIn or Handshake profiles as well.
 Add summer experiences, add new skills, share media examples of summer work, verify your GPA is accurate, update your profile picture, include 2020 career goals and see if new profile sections are needed on your profile.
 You can also include new education details for courses you completed on Udemy, Coursera, or edX.
 August can be a very busy season with the start of classes and campus programs, but it's also the start of recruitment season.
 Getting a jump start to all your online profiles will help you make job or internship search progress.

 It's time to prep or purchase your suit or professional attire.
 Its likely that you will be invited to participate in virtual or in person networking events, career fairs, interviews or special events throughout the fall semester that require professional attire.
 Prepare 1-2 complete looks which include shoes, socks, pants, skirt, dress shirt, blouse, tie, suit jacket, hosiery, belt, and/or accessories.
 While you have some flexibility in how you coordinate your look be sure it follows the professional guidelines here.
 Be sure to have your items dry cleaned, tailored and ready to wear.
-Especially considering the Fall Career Expo is hosted the third week of classes, on Sept 10!
+Especially considering the Fall Career Expo is typically hosted the third week of classes, in early to mid September (check the Handshake event tab more more info).

 Virtual Interview supplies